Skip to main content

 A vested member of TRS is eligible to apply for retirement benefits:

-• If you joined TRS after November 1, 2011, you are eligible to receive unreduced retirement benefits at age 65 orwhen your age and years of creditable service total 90 points, OR at the minimum age of 60to receive reduced benefits.
+• If you joined TRS on or after November 1, 2011, you are eligible to receive unreduced retirement benefits at age 65 or when your age and years of creditable service total 90 points and you have reached a minimum age of 60, or at the minimum age of 60 to receive reduced benefits.

-How do I go about making an appointment to discuss my retirement benefits?
+How do I make an appointment to discuss my retirement benefits?

 Do I get a refund if I terminate my membership with TRS?

 Upon termination of employment, a member may withdraw their accumulated member contributions credited to their account.
-A member may request a withdrawal packet by secure messaging through the MyTRS Member Portal or by phone at 405.521.2387 or toll free at 877.738.6365.
+A member may request a withdrawal packet by secure messaging through the MyTRS Member Portal or by phone at (405) 521-2387 or toll free at 877.738.6365.
 Completed forms will not be accepted before member’s last day on the job.
-The earliest one can receive payment is the 20th day of the 4th month after the termination date as verified by their former employer(s).
-For more information on withdrawing your account, please refer to the Member Handbook.
+The earliest one can receive payment is 4 months after the termination date.
+The member’s termination date must be verified by their former employer(s).
+For more information on withdrawing your account, please refer to the Member Handbook

 How can I obtain additional service credit?